Alphabet Class A (GOOGL) Receives a Rating Update from a Top Analyst

-In a report released yesterday, Brent Thill from Jefferies maintained a Buy rating on Alphabet Class A (GOOGL), with a price target of $1850.00.
-The company’s shares closed last Monday at $1529.95.
+In a report released today, Scott Devitt from Stifel Nicolaus maintained a Hold rating on Alphabet Class A (GOOGL), with a price target of $1600.00.
+The company’s shares closed last Thursday at $1605.39.

-According to TipRanks.com, Thill is a top 25 analyst with an average return of 23.9% and a 77.3% success rate.
-Thill covers the Technology sector, focusing on stocks such as SailPoint Technologies Holdings, Endurance International, and Zillow Group Class C.
+According to TipRanks.com, Devitt is a top 100 analyst with an average return of 29.3% and a 70.5% success rate.
+Devitt covers the Technology sector, focusing on stocks such as Jumia Technologies AG, Uber Technologies, and Mercadolibre.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Alphabet Class A with a $1798.00 average price target, a 17.5% upside from current levels.
-In a report issued on October 12, Deutsche Bank also maintained a Buy rating on the stock with a $2020.00 price target.
+Currently, the analyst consensus on Alphabet Class A is a Strong Buy with an average price target of $1800.33.

 See today’s analyst top recommended stocks >>